 “Then I’ll carry you.”

-With that, I left Kikansky behind along with the other members of The Brotherhood of Zil.
-I momentarily thought about seeking revenge upon them for their actions, but they did not deserve death.
+It was a decision I found myself reconciling with, but as I mused to myself, I reached the conclusion that a pathetic man like him did not deserve death.
 At least, not in a situation like this.
 A situation where the majority of mankind had perished.
 All because of me.
 All because of actions that I can only attempt to remedy for the ensuing years, decades, and centuries.

 “Are you my mommy?”
-She began by asking.
+She asked in a quiet voice.